thn053/cse15l-lab-reports/index.md

 }
 ```
 ## Example 7: Using cat with a File "cat Hello.java"
--Current Directory: We are still in /Users/oceenguyen/lecture1.
+1) Current Directory: We are still in /Users/oceenguyen/lecture1.
--Output Explanation: Displays the content of Hello.java.
+2) Output Explanation: Displays the content of Hello.java.
 ## Example 8: Example 8: Using cat with an Invalid File "cat lecture1"
--Current Directory: We are still in /Users/oceenguyen/lecture1.
+1) Current Directory: We are still in /Users/oceenguyen/lecture1.
--Output Explanation: An error occurs because lecture1: Is a directory not a file.
+2) Output Explanation: An error occurs because lecture1: Is a directory not a file.
 ## Using cat with Multiple Files "cat Hello.java Hello.class"
--Current Directory: We are still in /Users/oceenguyen/lecture1.
+1) Current Directory: We are still in /Users/oceenguyen/lecture1.
--Output Explaination: Concatenates and displays the content of Hello.java followed by Hello.class.
+2) Output Explaination: Concatenates and displays the content of Hello.java followed by Hello.class.